If you are not able to attend a drug turn-in event, and you have medication to dispose of, please consider these options:

 How To Safely Dispose of Medications to Support Community Health, the Earth, and Our Drinking Water Sources:

 - If you are unable to turn your medication in for safe disposal please do not flush it!
-Per the Environment Protection Agency, medication can be mixed in with an unpalatable substance such as old coffee grounds or kitty litter prior to being put in the trash.
-More information from the Environmental Protection Agency.
+Here is more information from the Environmental Protection Agency.

 Should medication be in its original container?

 We will accept the medication in its original container.
 However, to cut back on the amount of packaging turned in at a drug turn-in event, it is helpful if you can consolidate your medications into one bag or leak proof container.

 If you are in the City of Portland, you can include your medication containers in with your curbside recycling if they are 6 ounces or bigger (about the size of a yogurt cup).
 Medication lids and containers smaller than 6 ounces can be put in the trash.
 For additional questions about recycling medication containers or SHARPS disposal, contact METRO at 503-234-3000.
 We do not accept sharps at the event.